Atomickilroy/Election-Analysis/README.md

 ## Project Overview

-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

-1. Calculate the total number of votes cast.
-2. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+The purpose of this project was to analysis the data of a local congressional election.
+The data was presented in a csv file and contained over 350,000 lines.<br> In order to properally analysis the data a Python script was written to loop over the dataset and calculation the winner based on the the parameters<br> of the different conditional statements.

 ## Resources